 I have recently had the pleasure to meet with several potential sellers.
 And I am noticing a trend.
-The strong seller’s market has emboldened potential sellers out there.
-Some feel ten feet tall and bullet proof, as my dad would say.
+The word is finally getting out that now is the time to sell.
+This is very true.
+The market is HOT!

 However, even in a hot market a home is only worth what a seller is willing to sell it for and what a buyer is willing to pay for it.
 Pretty simple equation, right?
 Not always.
 In a hot market, we find that sellers want to push for the highest value possible.
 And we are right there with them — to a certain point, that is.
 You see, sellers hire me to sell their home, not just to advertise it.
 There comes a point where even a hot market will not accept a home that is overpriced.

 I thought it would be healthy to discuss a few things that don’t affect the fair market value of your home.

 - Functionally required updates: Although replacing an existing roof with a new one certainly makes a home more marketable, it does not have much of an affect, if any, on the market value of a home.
 Similarly, replacing the furnace and air conditioning, hot water heater, dishwasher, or even stabilizing a shifting foundation, although important, do not change the perceived value of a home.
 Buyers expect these things to be in good working order.
 They see these improvements as just part of owning a home.
 In their eyes, you have done your job by replacing these items, not gone above and beyond.
 Unfortunately, the aforementioned improvements/repairs can be some of the most expensive to address.